TongLing/tongling.github.io/_pages/about.md

 For the past four years, I've been teaching a healthcare computational tools course.
 I believe that each of us must decide how we will lead in times of great challenge, and I am committed to overcoming the obstacles and teaching students to be life-long learners.

-I was born and raised in 丽水([Lishui](https://en.wikipedia.org/wiki/Lishui)),Chinese town until I finished my undergraduate studies.
+I was born and raised in 丽水([Lishui](https://en.wikipedia.org/wiki/Lishui)), a beautiful town of China.
+After I finish my Bachelor degree in CS, I moved to United States and begins my doctoral study.
 In my spare time, I like to play the piano/guitar, make music, and spend time with my bandmates.